 Reference emission factors for comparison with User's own estimates, are provided for selected pollutant releases in Annex 1.
+In the absence of more appropriate data, PM size speciation data are provided in Table 8.2.

 9 SPECIES PROFILES

 The dioxin profile for the relative emissions of the individual isomers measured to make up the Toxic Equivalence does not vary in overall shape between most combustion samples.
 The profile is dominated by octa chlorinated dioxins and furans.